Artist from Italy

 INTERVIEW with Alessandro Carbonara

-Carmela Loiacono talks with Alessandro Carbonara who takes part with his photos series “Breath” in the International Art Exhibition STORIES OF IDENTITY – From hidden places to daily life in Matera, at cultural hypogeum Lega Navale Italiana Matera-Magna Grecia.
+1) STORIES OF IDENTITY – From hidden places to daily life in Matera at cultural hypogeum Lega Navale Italiana Matera-Magna Grecia with his photos series “Breath”.

 Alessandro Carbonara – I’m a photographer for passion and pharmacist by profession.
 Firstly I was to thank you, Carmela Loiacono, the curator of the exhibition, for the possibility you gave me.